leks39/YT_Transcription/README.md

 5. Print the transcription

 Learning how to transcribe YouTube videos can take less than 10 minutes, and you can also sneak in the use of functions described earlier in the week.
 Give it a try to see if it works!
-Check out the following links in the comment section: YouTube video, transcription, and documentation on GitHub. #Python #Learning #datascience #youtube

 ![Python-Reddit-Banner-2-ezgif com-webp-to-jpg-converter](https://github.com/leks39/YT_Transcription/assets/113634690/05f7cb9a-f1bc-46b4-b06b-1da31c2bc3b7)